Shuflduf/yanimator/README.md

 - [ ] Copy/paste keyframes in timeline
 - [ ] Click and drag to select keyframes
 - [x] Remove the "end" keyframe and make the total animation length a slider (the end keyframe hates me and causes a lot of issues)
+- [ ] Make timeline zooming centered on where mouse cursor is and not at the beginning of the timeline
+- [x] Adding animations (...idk how i missed this)
+- [ ] Removing animations

 ### AnimationCell/OAM editing